-Our programs in Professional Mental Health Counseling -Addictions offer unique and innovative training for students interested in working with a diverse range of mental health and addiction-related problems.
+Our Professional Mental Health Counseling-Addictions program offers unique and innovative training for students interested in working with a diverse range of mental health as well as addiction-related problems.
 Funding cutbacks, both nationally and at the state level, have increased the demand for qualified counselors prepared with graduate-level knowledge and skills specific to the treatment of clients with co-occuring mental health and addiction problems.
-Our programs are committed to offering students the best available instruction and training for both mental health and addiction counseling, with a focus on dual diagnosis.
-Reflective of the broad range of challenges that impact client populations, the curriculum also offers precertification coursework in eating disorders and problem gambling.
-Our curriculum is based on nationally validated competencies for professional mental health and addiction counselors and is designed to include the latest evidence-based and supported information regarding all facets of addiction counseling.
-Principles of social justice, knowledge and sensitivity concerning issues related to physical ability, culture, race/ethnicity, social and political processes, power and privilege, class, socioeconomic status, exile/migration status, religious and spiritual beliefs, language, education, gender, sexual orientation, age, and spirituality are of the utmost importance.
+The Professional Mental Health Counseling-Addictions program is committed to offering students the best available instruction and training for both mental health and addiction counseling, with a focus on dual diagnosis.
+Reflective of the broad range of challenges that impact client populations, the department also offers options for pre-certification coursework in eating disorders and problem gambling.
+Our curriculum is based on nationally validated competencies for professional mental health and addiction counselors and is designed to include information regarding all facets of addiction counseling.
+Principles of social justice, knowledge and sensitivity concerning issues related to physical ability, culture, race, ethnicity, social and political processes, power and privilege, class, socioeconomic status, exile/migration status, religious and spiritual beliefs, language, education, gender, sexual orientation, age, and spirituality are integrated throughout the program.

 The Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) extends approval to Lewis & Clark's programs leading to the master of arts and master of science in Professional Mental Health Counseling-Addictions.
-The programs are approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The program is approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) under the 2001 standards for Community Counseling programs.
 Graduates who have earned the M.A. or M.S. degrees are eligible to pursue licensing as professional counselors (LPC) in Oregon.